sanjay9616/JavaScript/general1.md

 106	What is the use of setTimeout
 107	What is the use of setInterval
-105	What is BOM

-103	What is the use of stopPropagation method
 104	What are the steps involved in return false usage

 101	Who created javascript